brutaldamage/dual-attack/CONTRIBUTING.md

 The mobile app side of this project is built with Ionic Capacitor.
 Refer to the getting started section of the readme to get up and running with capacitor.

-**When creating a PR, issue it against the vNext branch**
+**Create a PR when you've got something good!**

-This project is setup with CI/CD using Netlify and Microsoft App Center.
-Due to the app review times associated with Google & Apple, continuous integration and deployment is a little tricky.
-We can't bombard the app store submission queue everytime we make a change to master.
+This project is setup with CI/CD using Netlify and Microsoft Azure Devops.
+Both the mobile apps and the web app will build for PRs.
+All builds must be successful for a PR to be accepted.
+Once merged into master your contributions will be deployed with the next release.

-To get around this, we merge PRs into a release branch and when we're read to make a release we'll cherry-pick the PR commits into a version specific PR.
-There is a long running *vNext* release branch, please issue all PRs against this branch.

-If an PR is issued against master we will close it and ask for a new one to be issued against the correct branch.